krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - A sorted array may contain hidden sorted subarrays that can be exploited.
 - Transforming the problem can reveal a familiar pattern.
 - Sometimes avoiding a sort operation leads to a linear-time solution.
+- Many Three Sum problems can be reduced to a Two Sum problem after sorting.
+- Two Pointers can be nested inside a loop to solve more complex problems.
+- Handling duplicates is often as important as finding the correct values.
+- Sorting can reveal patterns that are difficult to see in an unsorted array.
+- A common interview technique is to fix one value and search for the remaining values.